Man and women in bed looking at their mobile phones

 Set up a sleep schedule

 Go to bed at the same time and wake up at the same time, even on weekends.
 Find a bedtime ritual that works for you, to help you unwind and signal to your body that sleep is imminent.
-It doesn’t matter what you do – read, take a bath, meditate – but the key is consistency.
+It doesn’t matter what you do – read, take a bath, sip on a valerian tea, meditate – but the key is consistency.
 If you’re wondering how to fix your sleep schedule but don’t know where to start, try setting an alarm an hour before bed to signify that you need to start winding down, then go through your chosen ritual, and set another alarm for when it’s time to hit the sheets.
 These reminders should help set you on the path to getting into a good sleep routine.

 Yes, you should most definitely be waking up at the same time every day.
 We’ve already said this above, but it’s such an important point, it’s worth reiterating.
 While it’s tempting to sleep in on the weekends, or use this as a time to ‘catch up’, an inconsistent sleep schedule can throw off your circadian rhythm (the body’s way of regulating sleep), which may lead to insomnia.
 Your wake-up time is the anchor of your circadian sleep rhythm, so it’s worth setting that alarm, even if you don’t have to get up for anything.
+It’s one of the best sleep hygiene strategies you can implement, so try to be consistent.

-Exercises to add to your sleep routine[10]
+Exercises to add to your sleep routine10

-Create the right environment
+Create the right environment for good sleep hygiene

 The main aim of your bedroom is for sleeping, so make sure it aligns with that.
 While it’s nice to have a room that’s been created for your interior design tastes, one that is over-stimulating can be a cause of not getting enough sleep.
 Go for curtains that black out light and reduce noise (consider ear plugs if necessary).
-Make sure your room is cool, between 16-19 degrees Celcius[11].
+Make sure your room is cool, between 16-20 degrees Celsius14.
 Finally, make sure your mattress is comfortable and supportive, and consider changing it every 10 years.

 Consider a sleep aid supplement